ansible/ansible-builder/docs/index.rst

   * Container: a package of code and dependencies that runs a service or an application across a variety of computing environments
   * Image: a complete but inactive version of a container - you can distribute images and create one or more containers based on each image

-What are execution environments?
+What are Execution Environments?
 ================================

-Execution environments are container images that serve as Ansible `control nodes`_.
-An execution environment contains:
+Execution Environments are container images that serve as Ansible `control nodes`_.
+An Execution Environment contains:

 - Python
 - Ansible-core